- Two people have been cured of HIV after bone marrow transplants replaced all the cells of their immune systems. These are exceptional cases.

-- Only one person has been cured of HIV.
-Another possible cure was reported in 2019 but it is too early to say if HIV has been completely cleared in this case.
+- Another possible cure without a bone marrow transplant was reported in 2020 but it is too early to say if HIV has been completely cleared in this case.

 - HIV becomes part of the cells it infects and cannot be removed without killing the infected cells or using novel therapies to remove the HIV inside them.